How Much Does a Heat Pump Cost in 2025?

 Geo Icon

-This article was updated using automation technology and thoroughly reviewed for accuracy by HomeAdvisor Editor Ryan Noonan.
+This article was created using automation technology and thoroughly fact-checked and edited by HomeAdvisor Editor Ryan Noonan.

-Size and Capacity
+Heat Pump Cost by Size and Capacity

 Most homeowners choose a 3-ton-capacity heat pump, which costs between $3,900 and $6,200 (including labor).
-The higher your pump’s capacity, the higher your cost will be.
+The higher your heat pump’s capacity, the higher your cost will be.
 If you install a pump that’s too small for your needs, you’ll quickly lose that initial savings with a system that runs constantly.

-Capacity in TonsAverage Cost Range
+Heat Pump Capacity in TonsAverage Cost Range

 2$3,500–$5,500